 Defined by the Outer Banks on its eastern fringes and the Appalachian Mountains to the west, the state of North Carolina provides outdoor enthusiasts with a wide range of opportunities for adventure.
 Many climbers consider North Carolina one of the best places in the Southeast for climbing.
 From the old-school trad routes located at Looking Glass Rock to famous boulders in Linville Gorge, the state is speckled with spectacular climbing destinations.
-We’ve tapped into Mountain Project’s expert climbing community to bring together eight of the best North Carolina climbing areas all in one place.
-Though we’ll leave it to you to determine your favorite crag, here are some of what the Mountain Project community deems the highest-rated and most-visited climbing areas in the state.

 - Location: Linville Falls, NC in the Linville Gorge Wilderness